iota-community/DAO-Pioneers/session-documents/2021/session-1.md

 From [What is Ethereum?
 (EthHub)](https://docs.ethhub.io/ethereum-basics/what-is-ethereum/):

-"While the word "contract" brings to mind legal agreements; in Ethereum "smart contracts" are just pieces of code that run on the blockchain and are guaranteed to produce the same result for everyone who runs them.
-These can be used to create a wide range of Decentralized Applications (DApps) which can include games, digital collectibles, online-voting systems, financial products and many others."
+"While the word "contract" brings to mind legal agreements, in Ethereum, "smart contracts" are just pieces of code that run on the blockchain and are guaranteed to produce the same result for everyone who runs them.
+These can be used to create a wide range of Decentralized Applications (DApps) which can include games, digital collectibles, online-voting systems, financial products, and many others."

 From [Chapter 7: Smart Contracts and Solidity of Mastering Ethereum](https://github.com/ethereumbook/ethereumbook/blob/develop/07smart-contracts-solidity.asciidoc):

 "The term smart contract has been used over the years to describe a wide variety of different things.
-In the 1990s, cryptographer Nick Szabo coined the term and defined it as “a set of promises, specified in digital form, including protocols within which the parties perform on the other promises.”
-Since then, the concept of smart contracts has evolved, especially after the introduction of decentralized blockchain platforms with the invention of Bitcoin in 2009.
+In the 1990s, cryptographer Nick Szabo coined the term and defined it as "a set of promises, specified in digital form, including protocols within which the parties perform on the other promises."
+Since then, the concept of smart contracts has evolved, especially after introducing decentralized blockchain platforms with the invention of Bitcoin in 2009.
 In the context of Ethereum, the term is actually a bit of a misnomer, given that Ethereum smart contracts are neither smart nor legal contracts, but the term has stuck.
-In this book, we use the term “smart contracts” to refer to immutable computer programs that run deterministically in the context of an Ethereum Virtual Machine as part of the Ethereum network protocol—i.e., on the decentralized Ethereum world computer.
+In this book, we use the term "smart contracts" to refer to immutable computer programs that run deterministically in the context of an Ethereum Virtual Machine as part of the Ethereum network protocol—i.e., on the decentralized Ethereum world computer.

-Let’s unpack that definition:
+Let's unpack that definition:

 _Computer programs_

 Smart contracts are simply computer programs.
-The word “contract” has no legal meaning in this context.
+The word "contract" has no legal meaning in this context.

 _Immutable_